 A modest reception area.

-A view from the private areas, looking toward Rome.
+A view from the private apartments, looking toward Rome.

-Lake Albano, a deep, still lake formed by an ancient volcano, viewed from the Palace.
+Lake Albano, a deep, still lake formed by an ancient volcano, viewed from a Palace window.

 Town piazza in the late afternoon, looking toward the Palace entrance.

 The town piazza, looking from the Palace entrance.